harshilp24/Bloice-AndroidDevChallenge/README.md

 Google cloud’s vision API is very accurate to do such work.I have added a few code files which I have used till now.
 It is developed by using MLkit and Google translate.

 How Google could help us achieve the goal :
-Provide a Mentor for the project
+-Provide a Mentor for the project
-By advising ways to optimise the ML model
+-By advising ways to optimise the ML model
-Help us get a BETA audience
+-Help us get a BETA audience
-Free credits/trail for Google APIs until it's released Data set for the project
+-Free credits/trail for Google APIs until it's released -Data set for the project

 Timeline:
-December 2019:
+-December 2019:
 Documenting and Training Models
 Finalising the best possible method for the application Prototyping
-January 2020:
+-January 2020:
 Development and Google Vision integration
 Implementing  UI/UX for the App
-February 2020 :
+-February 2020 :
 Developing the Android application
-March 2020 :
+-March 2020 :
 Beta testing the Android application
-April 2020 :
+-April 2020 :
 Finalising the Android application
 Taking User Feedback and Making necessary changes